All Support Topics

 What happens when my free trial ends?

 After your 14-day trial, you'll need to choose a plan to continue using Cadence.
+A payment method is required to start the trial, so you can cancel any time before it ends to avoid being charged.
 Your data is preserved whether you subscribe immediately or come back later.
-No payment information is required during the trial.
 See Account & Subscription for plan details.

 Can I use Cadence without connecting a bank account?